PlaneWXHelp

 Where the Data Comes From

-PlaneWX uses three independent data sources.
+PlaneWX draws on numerical weather models, WPC discussions, and TAF phrases.
 No single weather product captures the full convective picture, so combining them gives you the most reliable assessment.

 Numerical Weather Models

-HRRR (3 km resolution, US-only), GFS (25 km, global), and ECMWF (9 km, global) provide atmospheric profiles at multiple pressure levels.
+Regional and global models (for example HRRR 3 km over CONUS, HRDPS over Canada, ICON-EU and ICON-D2 over Europe, AROME 2.5 km on western European routes, plus GFS ~13 km and ECMWF ~9 km globally) provide atmospheric profiles at multiple pressure levels.
 PlaneWX extracts CAPE, K-Index, Lifted Index, and CIN from each model at each sample point.

 WPC Discussions (CONUS only)